bradh352/ansible-role-service-nfscephfs/README.md

   be used to generate service entries, etc.  Tasks will be delegated to this node for privileged operations and expect `/etc/krb5.svc_admin.keytab` to exist for authentication.
+- `nfscephfs_domain`: Domain used for users.
+This should match the realm (lowercase).
 - `nfscephfs_cephfs_username`: Username to authenticate as to cephfs
 - `nfscephfs_cephfs_key`: Key associated with username to authenticate as.
 - `nfscephfs_cephfs_subdirectory`: Subdirectory within cephfs to mount